-Net Revenue - During the first quarter of Fiscal 2017, ESG net revenue decreased 2% due to a decrease in net revenue from servers and networking.
-The decline was primarily attributable to a decrease in sales of PowerEdge server units, which was partially mitigated by an increase in average selling prices due to a shift to products with richer configurations.
-Net revenue from storage also decreased 2%.
-From a geographical perspective, during the first quarter of Fiscal 2017, ESG net revenue decreased in the Americas and EMEA, partially offset by an increase in net revenue in APJ.
+During the first six months of Fiscal 2017, the overall decline in ESG net revenue of 1% was primarily attributable to declines in PowerEdge units sold, partially mitigated by an increase in average selling prices due to a shift to products with richer configurations.
+In servers and networking, the decline in revenue from sales of PowerEdge units was largely offset by revenue from sale of cloud servers and other cloud products.
+For the first six months of Fiscal 2017, net revenue from storage also decreased 2%.

+From a geographical perspective, during the second quarter of Fiscal 2017, ESG net revenue increased in the Americas, mostly offset by decreases in net revenue in EMEA and APJ.
+During the first six months of Fiscal 2017, ESG net revenue decreased in EMEA, while revenue from the Americas and APJ remained relatively unchanged.

-Operating Income - During the first quarter of Fiscal 2017, ESG operating income as a percentage of net revenue decreased 120 basis points to 5.3%.
-The decrease in ESG operating income percentage was driven by an increase in operating expense percentage due to higher sales and marketing costs.
-We continue to make investments in our sales force to enhance efficiency and drive growth in future periods.
+Operating Income - During the second quarter of Fiscal 2017, ESG operating income as a percentage of net revenue increased 50 basis points to 7.9%.
+The increase in ESG operating income percentage was primarily driven by a decrease in operating expense percentage, as we continued to improve our operational efficiency in this business.